JM1/ovs-nuevomatchup-reproducer/README.md

   According to the article, two cores were used for some benchmarks.
 How are RQ-RMIs queried in parallel with two cores?
   Multiple threads per core?
 One thread per RQ-RMI?

+  ***Answer:*** This paper explores various strategies for running RQRMI models.
+For OVS, we chose to run the RQRMI models sequentially on each core.
+We limited the number of RQRMI models to at most 2.

 * What is the size of the "single remainder set" as mentioned in [Rashelbach et al. (2020)] (p.
 547)?
 What is the absolute number of entries and its percentage of the complete ruleset?

+  ***Answer:*** It depends on the ruleset.
+In OVS-CCACHE the remainder set is handeled by the Megaflow cache.
+In OVS-CFLOWS the remainder set is handeled by TupleMerge.

 * How exactly does the iSet partitioning algorithm work in [Rashelbach et al. (2020)]?

+  ***Answer:*** The Python version of the iSet partitioning algorithm is open-sourced and can be found in the GitHub reporitory of [Rashelbach et al. (2020)].
+The [Rashelbach et al. (2022)] paper provide optimizations which are currently closed-source.

 * Is the iSet partitioning algorithm, i.e. "greedy heuristic" in [Rashelbach et al. (2020)] (p.
 547), applied in each training session?

+  ***Answer:*** Yes.
+In practice it takes a few ms to complete for 100K rulesets.

 * [Rashelbach et al. (2020)] (p.
 548):